 - Use of concentration methods increases sensitivity.

-- Microscopical examination of freshly passed stools is used for the demonstration of Giardia trophozoite and cysts.
+- Microscopical examination of freshly passed stools is used to demonstrate Giardia trophozoite and cysts.

 - Fresh diarrhoeic specimen: Try to find Giardia lamblia trophozoites.
-Generally difficult to detect as they attach themselves to the wall of the intestine.
+Generally difficult to detect as they attach themselves to the intestine wall.
 A Giemsa or Field’s stained fecal smear should be examined if giardiasis is suspected but no trophozoites are detected in a wet mount of the feces.

 - Formed fecal specimen: Look for the Giardia lamblia cyst.

 - Fecal immunoassays that are more sensitive and specific can be used: